 The support and love within families and from friends can help survivors manage their grief in the days, weeks and months following a tragedy.
 But beyond the emotional challenges, such a loss can present short- and long-term financial security issues.
-Especially when the death of a loved one is under investigation to determine if it was in the line of duty.
-Typically, the determination can take six months to a year or so.

-Through the Casualty Assistance program, the Department of Defense supports families of missing, ill, injured and deceased service members and DOD civilians.
+Through the Casualty Assistance program, the Defense Department supports families of missing, ill, injured and deceased service members and DOD civilians.
 This program includes the death gratuity benefit, which is intended to provide immediate support for surviving military family members to help them deal with the financial hardships that accompany the loss of a service member.

 Death gratuity defined

 The death gratuity is a lump-sum, tax-exempt payment of $100,000 provided by the DOD to assist the survivors or other people identified by a service member prior to their death.
-It is normally paid to eligible beneficiaries within 72 hours of receipt of DD Form 397, “Claim Certification and Voucher for Death Gratuity Payment.”
+It is normally paid to eligible beneficiaries within 72 hours of the receipt of DD Form 397, “Claim Certification and Voucher for Death Gratuity Payment.”

-This military death benefit is dependent on the service member dying while on active duty, active duty for training, inactive duty for training or within 120 days of release from active duty if the death is service-connected.
+This military death benefit is dependent on the service member dying while on active duty, active duty for training, inactive duty for training or within 120 days of release from active duty, if the death is service-connected.